curthenrichs/curthenrichs.github.io/README.md

   - skills
     - customIcons
     - And add icons to icon directory
+  - career
+    - Engineer (markdown)
+    - Research (markdown)
+    - Internship (markdown)
   - projects
     - Authr (markdown)
-    - EvD (markdown)
+    - Coframe (markdown)
     - ITER (markdown)
-    - Internship (markdown)
     - Hobby (markdown)
-    - VisionML (markdown)
-    - Embedded (markdown)
-    - HCI (markdown)
   - publications
   - contact
-- Resume Page
-  - resumes
-    - ResumeDescription
-- Courses Page
-  - courses
-    - CoursesDescription

 If adding projects then simply update the projects content and add a markdown page with the writeup.

 All images are provided in public and should be added there.

-Icon SVGs should be added to the icons directory and the Ant Wrapper written in customIcons (within content directory).
+Icon SVGs should be added to the icon handler component and the Ant Wrapper written in customIcons (within content directory).

 ## Acknowledgements